nickglazzard1959/gterm/README.md

 are other options, but they are not normally needed.
 When starting a terminal emulator, ctelnet should be given as the command for the emulator to execute.

+### Terminal emulator configurations and shell scripts
+The sub-directories `xterm`, `iTerm2` and `alacritty` provide materials for using the Xterm, iTerm2 and Alacritty terminal emulators with NOS.

 Documentation
 -------------